-Eighteen Pregnant healthy Osmanabadi does in the last month of gestation (after 4 month of gestation period) was selected randomly and alloted to three treatment groups of six Does in each treatment from the Goat Unit VNMKV, Parbhani to conduct the experiment.
-The expected date of kidding was calculated from the reports of sonography of pregnant does and sonography was conducted at College of Vetarinary and Animal Sciences, Parbhani.
+Eighteen Pregnant healthy Osmanabadi does in the last month of gestation (after 4 months of gestation period) were selected randomly and allocated to three treatment groups of six does in each treatment from the Goat Unit VNMKV, Parbhani, to experiment.
+The expected date of kidding was calculated from the reports of sonography of pregnant does, and sonography was conducted at the College of Veterinary and Animal Sciences, Parbhani.

 2.2 Growth Trial